Royal Adelaide Show

-The Royal Adelaide Show is an annual carnival and agricultural show run by the Royal Agricultural and Horticultural Society of South Australia.
-It is held at the Adelaide Showground, a dedicated venue located in Wayville, a suburb of Adelaide, South Australia.
+The Royal Adelaide Show is an annual carnival and agricultural show in Adelaide, South Australia, Australia.
+First established in 1839 by the Royal Agricultural and Horticultural Society of South Australia, the event has been held annually since 1925 at the dedicated Adelaide Showground venue, located in the suburb of Wayville.

 Core to the show are the competitive entries, such as livestock, pets, arts, food, beverages, and displays of skill.
 The show features entries in 63 competitive sections, and attracts over 31,000 entries annually.
 In addition, the show features entertainment, exhibitors, sideshows, rides, and showbags.
-It is attended by up to half a million people every year, making it the state's biggest event.
+It is attended by over 500,000 people annually, making it one of the state's biggest events and among the most attended of its type in Australia.
 It is also regarded as "the longest running event on the South Australian calendar".

 History

 Colonial era

 The South Australian Agricultural Society was founded on 28 October 1839 "for the advancement of agricultural and pastoral knowledge, and to promote the development of the natural resources of our noble colony".
 On 8 December 1840, the first Show was held in the yards of Fordham's Hotel, Grenfell Street, and was an exhibition of produce which included vegetables, cereals, cheese, wool, and leather.
 The first show of livestock, the Agricultural Exhibition, was held on 20 October 1843 at Auction Mart Tavern, Hindley Street.
 From 1844 to 1859, the Agricultural and Horticultural Shows, displaying both produce and livestock, were held at Botanic Park, and for many decades, shows were held twice a year in Spring and Autumn.
 The show was briefly suspended in 1852 during the Victorian Gold Rush.

 In 1856, the society held its first art exhibition: there were 178 entries, with 30 being from the well-known artist S. T. Gill.
 According to the South Australian Register (28 November 1867) "A special Grand General Show was held from Thursday 7 November 1867 to coincide with the Adelaide visit of Prince Alfred, Duke of Edinburgh".
 After the duke's visit, the society and show went on to receive his royal patronage in 1868.

 In 1887, the society ran their Spring Show concurrently with the Adelaide Jubilee International Exhibition, from 14 to 17 September, but at the "Old Exhibition Grounds" on the other side of Frome Road.
 The show had been extended from two to four days on account of the great interest shown, particularly in the display of sheep, which was of a very high standard.
 From May 1895, the Autumn Show was held at a new venue, the Jubilee Exhibition Building on North Terrace, and the horse events were held at the nearby Jubilee Oval.
 In 1896, the first Live Stock Show was held at the new site.